markv9401/Cycle8_Unchained/README.md

 I'm using uf2-stm32f103 by @mmoskal (https://github.com/mmoskal/uf2-stm32f103).
 It's a great project, albeit a little old.
 Had to do lots of hacks & patches quite dirty to get it to build.
 I'm planning to clean it up but I managed to get it to build & work for now.
 If you want to build it yourself, well good luck with that.
 But hey, it is possible.
 (I'll provide a pre-compiled version too in this repo.)

 # How to unchain the Cycle 8 with these?
+## Precompiled binaries / firmwares
+If you trust me enough to use my pre-compiled binaries / firmwares, you can find them at the releases page of this project. _(They are just compiled versions of the current state of this whole project, nothing less, nothing more.
+That was the whole point, after all)_

 ## QMK
 Just clone the official vial-qmk repo, replace `keyboards/vertex/cycle8` with this project's `qmk/cycle8` directory and build as usual (`make vertex/cycle8:vial`)